novika-lang/novika/README.md

 As simple as that: blocks are also stacks, you just have to look at them differently.

-Applying operations immediately before (or even after!) the cursor enables brevity often associated with stack-based programming languages.
-You can then move the cursor, which helps to avoid `rot`s and other nasty Forth-isms.
+Applying operations immediately before (or even after!) the cursor enables brevity often associated with stack-oriented programming languages.
+You can also move the cursor — this allows to avoid `rot`s and other nasty Forth-isms.
 Here is how `rot` can be implemented in Novika:

 ```novika
 [ <| swap |> swap ] @: rot